 - There should be a field called host, record, or name where you can enter the CNAME you decided on in Step 1.
 Refer to your host for specific instructions.

-- In the value field, enter ssl.dubsado.com.
+- In the data or value field, enter ssl.dubsado.com.
 This is where the CNAME will point to.

 - Take any necessary steps to save your changes.